 The most southerly part of the English/Scottish border meets the Solway Firth a few miles north of Carlisle.
 Taking a left at the Scottish border brings you first to Gretna with, a little north of it, Gretna Green.
 It is a little bizarre to find villages whose economy revolves around the act of marriage: but here they are.
 Gretna Green. became the centre of the industry because it was the first settlement eloping couples found in Scotland.

 Travelling north along the M74 you pass the village of Ecclefechan en route to Lockerbie, sadly best known because of the disaster that took place here on Wednesday 21 December 1988.
+This is commemorated by the Garden of Remembrance and Lockerbie Air Disaster Memorial.
 In Lockerbie you find Dryfesdale Parish Church.
 A mile and a half to the south of Lockerbie is the fascinating Ukrainian Chapel at the old Hallmuir Prisoner of War Camp.